-In the context of UNJANI, the campus area is generally located in a low landslide vulnerability zone around the campus center and a medium vulnerability zone on the southern and eastern edges.
+In the context of UNJANI, the campus area is generally located in a low landslide vulnerability zone around the campus centre and a medium vulnerability zone on the southern and eastern edges.
 The medium vulnerability zone indicates that landslide potential can increase if slope disturbances occur, such as unstable slope cutting or extreme rainfall conditions.
 This finding has important implications for campus area management, particularly in development planning, geotechnical research, and the evaluation of slope stability and building foundations to support sustainable disaster mitigation efforts.

 Map of Areas Prone to Earthquake Disasters (KRB Earthquake)

 This map is based on Seismic Hazard Analysis , which assesses the probability of strong ground shaking in an area.
 High earthquake vulnerability is closely related to the predicted high Peak Ground Acceleration ( PGA ) value due to the influence of surrounding earthquake sources.
-A high PGA value indicates that an area has the potential to experience strong ground shaking during an earthquake, which can originate from subduction zone activity, particularly earthquakes centered on the oceanic plate south of Java, or from the presence of active local faults in the region, such as the Lembang Fault.
+A high PGA value indicates that an area has the potential to experience strong ground shaking during an earthquake, which can originate from subduction zone activity, particularly earthquakes centred on the oceanic plate south of Java, or from the presence of active local faults in the region, such as the Lembang Fault.
 Both earthquake sources contribute significantly to increasing the intensity of ground shaking in the surrounding area.

 In the context of UNJANI, the entire campus area is classified as a Highly Seismic Hazard Area.
 Conceptually, this classification requires the application of strict earthquake-resistant building codes to all campus infrastructure development and construction.
-Furthermore, this condition emphasizes the importance of structural research focused on building resilience to high ground accelerations, in order to minimize the risk of damage and improve the safety of the academic community in the face of potential earthquakes.
-In addition to the threat of earthquakes and landslides influenced by regional geology, topography, and tectonic dynamics, the campus environment also needs to be analyzed in the context of other potential geological hazards originating from volcanic activity.
+Furthermore, this condition emphasises the importance of structural research focused on building resilience to high ground accelerations, in order to minimise the risk of damage and improve the safety of the academic community in the face of potential earthquakes.
+In addition to the threat of earthquakes and landslides influenced by regional geology, topography, and tectonic dynamics, the campus environment also needs to be analysed in the context of other potential geological hazards originating from volcanic activity.
 Although the characteristics and mechanisms of volcanic hazards differ from those of earthquakes and landslides, all three are part of a geological disaster system that is interconnected in area-based mitigation planning.

 Figure 2.
-Picture Map of Earthquake Disaster Prone Areas and Tangkuban Perahu Volcano Disaster Prone Area Map
+Picture Map of Earthquake Disaster-Prone Areas and Tangkuban Perahu Volcano Disaster-Prone Area Map

 The mapping of the Tangkuban Parahu Volcano Disaster-Prone Area is based on the Distance and Material Effect concept , which models the distribution of primary volcanic hazards, such as lava flows and hot clouds, and secondary hazards, such as lahars, by considering the volcano's morphology and eruption mechanisms.
 Within this framework, hazard zones are classified into Disaster-Prone Areas (KRB) I, II, and III based on the type and intensity of the threat, where KRB III is the zone closest to the crater and has the highest level of danger.
-As the distance from the eruption center increases, the intensity of the primary volcanic hazard tends to decrease significantly.
+As the distance from the eruption centre increases, the intensity of the primary volcanic hazard tends to decrease significantly.

 In the context of UNJANI, the campus in Cimahi City lies far outside the KRB II and KRB III zones of the Tangkuban Parahu Volcano.
 This condition theoretically places the campus area at a very low risk of primary volcanic eruption hazards.
 Therefore, disaster studies at UNJANI related to volcanic activity are more relevant if they focus on potential secondary hazards, such as exposure to low-intensity volcanic ashfall, as well as the indirect social and economic impacts that may arise from the evacuation or displacement of residents from the northern Bandung area.